India to Spend $4.7 Billion to Boost Covid Vaccination Drive

-Indian Finance Minister Nirmala Sitharaman while presenting the Union Budget 2021 in the Parliament’s lower house Lok Sabha on Monday said that India will spend INR 350 Billion ($4.7) to give impetus to the Covid vaccination drive being rolled out in the country.
+Indian Finance Minister Nirmala Sitharaman presented the Union Budget 2021 in the Parliament’s lower house Lok Sabha on Monday, where she said that India will spend INR 350 billion ($4.7 billion) providing impetus to the Covid vaccination drive being rolled out across the country.

-In her announcements for health sector, Sitharaman said a new centrally sponsored scheme PM Atmanirbhar Swasth Bharat Yojana will be launched with a total outlay of INR 641 Billion ($ 8.7 Billion) over a period of six years..
+In her announcements regarding the nation's health sector, Sitharaman said a new, central government-sponsored scheme will be launched with a total outlay of 641 bln INR ($8.7 bln) over a period of six years.

-Giving due significance to the health sector, which has acquired immense importance during the Covid-19 pandemic raging globally, Sitharaman proposed to increase the total budget outlay for health by 137 percent.
+Emphasising the crucial role played by the health sector, which has taken on immense importance amid the ongoing global Covid-19 pandemic, Sitharaman proposed increasing the total budget outlay for health by 137 percent.

-This includes rolling out of pneumococcal vaccine, confined to six states at present, across the country.
-It is expected to avert deaths of more than 50,000 children in the country.
+This includes the rolling out of a pneumococcal vaccine, confined to six states at present, across the country.
+It is expected to prevent the death of more than 50,000 children in the country.

-Sitharaman’s increase in health budget outlay has been hailed by health experts.
-Aman Gupta, Managing Partner & Co-founder SPAG Asia, Healthcare Communications Expert told Sputnik, “The healthcare budget this year is significant.
-The increase in healthcare spending is a step in the right direction and puts much-needed emphasis on health infrastructure with a three-fold approach on preventive care, curative care and overall well-being.”
+Sitharaman’s increase in the health budget outlay has been lauded by health experts.
+Aman Gupta, Managing Partner & Co-founder SPAG Asia, a healthcare communications expert, told Sputnik, “The healthcare budget this year is significant.
+The increase in healthcare spending is a step in the right direction and puts much-needed emphasis on health infrastructure, with a three-fold approach on preventive care, curative care and overall well-being.”

 All comments